Home How-to How to fix iPhone apps freezing after iOS 18 update

 Besides clearing your phone’s RAM, restarting your iPhone or iPad helps fix if multiple apps are crashing.

 To restart your iPhone, go to SettingsGeneralShut DownSlide to power off.
+You may also power off your iPhone from the Control Center.
+Open the Control Center, tap and hold the power button, and slide off.
 Now, wait for a few seconds and turn on your iPhone.

 Hopefully, this fixes the problem.
 But if you still notice lags and crashes after restarting, don’t give up.
 Just follow along.